-The ADV7612 provides controls for the TMDS clock and data termination on all HDMI ports.
-The ADV7612 also offers automatic manual termination closure of the selected port, and individual manual control over the HDMI ports.
+The ADV7611 provides controls for the TMDS clock and data termination on the HDMI port.

-Note that the clock termination of the port by HDMI\PORT\SELECT[2:0] must always be enabled.
+Note: The clock termination of the port by HDMI\PORT\SELECT[2:0] must always be enabled.

 This part does not support HDMI streams with a clock lower than 25 MHz.